What is the flight to quality, and how can you profit when it takes place?

 How do Higher Risk Bonds Perform in the Flight to Quality?

 For the bond market, this flight to quality trade has a flip side.
 Higher-risk segments of the market also tend to sell off when the news turns bad.
-High-yield bonds, emerging market debt, and lower-rated bonds the investment-grade corporate and municipal bonds markets also tend to lose ground in sympathy with stocks.
+High yield bonds, emerging market debt, and lower-rated bonds in the investment-grade corporate and municipal bond markets also tend to lose ground in sympathy with stocks.

 The Flight From Quality

 The flight to quality can also move in reverse.
 When positive news flow puts investors in a good frame of mind, the result is typically stronger performance for the riskier segments of the markets and underperformance for U.S. Treasuries.
 A prime example is the end of the U.S. financial crisis in the first quarter of 2009.
 Believing that the era of bank failures and bailouts was past, investors staged a massive move out of Treasuries and into stocks.
 As a result, the yield on the 10-year Treasury rocketed from about to 2.5% to 4.0% in just three months as its price plunged – a classic flight from quality.
 (Keep in mind, prices and yields move in opposite directions.)

 For individual investors, the most important takeaway from this discussion is that it isn’t accurate to view “the bond market” as a hiding place in times of trouble.
 In fact, it is usually only the highest-rated securities (such as Treasuries) that are seen as being least likely to default that perform well when risk appetites evaporate.
 As a result, be sure you understand what type of bond or bond fund you own before you assume you’re safe from negative headlines.